-When watching World on Fire – BBC1’s new explosive wartime drama starring Sean Bean, Helen Hunt and Jonah Hauer-King – you might have one big question on your mind: how historically accurate is the show?
+When watching World on Fire – BBC One’s explosive wartime drama starring Sean Bean, Helen Hunt and Jonah Hauer-King – you might have one big question on your mind: how historically accurate is the series?

 Well, we really hate to break it to you, but the Second World War did actually happen – Britain really went to war with Nazi Germany over their invasion of Poland.
 Crazy, we know.

 But what about the show’s characters?
 Are they based on real people that lived in 1939 Europe, the setting of the seven-part series?
 Here’s all you need to know…